-When the computer boots, and you get to the login screen, The user image with name is displayed.
-The image is one you have uploaded in User account picture or the profile picture connected with your Microsoft account.
-In this post, we will share how to remove default Windows 10 Sign in Picture.
+When the computer boots, and you get to the login screen, The user image with the name is displayed.
+The image is one you have uploaded in the User account picture or the profile picture connected with your Microsoft account.
+In this post, we will share how to remove the default Windows 11/10 Sign in Picture.

 Many a time, users don’t want to use a personal image, and the default image looks terrible.
-So its best to remove it.
-Follow these steps remove the Windows 10 sign in picture by following these steps:
+So it’s best to remove it.
+Follow these steps remove the Windows 11/10 sign in picture by following these steps:

 - Replace the picture holder from Account pictures.

 - Disable the feature via Registry or using Group Policy Editor